The History of the Natural Health Research Institute

 The new organization was formed as a non-profit division of Citizens for Health, called the Citizens for Health Education Foundation.
 The initial goal was to reduce the ten leading causes of death by cost effective natural means.
 Several years later this was changed to reducing healthcare costs by natural means.
 James Turner, the first Chairman of the Board, obtained tax exempt status on Dec.
 18, 2002.

 The role of technical director involved considerable administrative duties, so Bruce Holub decided to continue his work as a researcher rather than be an administrator.
-He continued his research and later made presentations at two of the Natural Health Research Institute seminars.
+He continued his research and later made presentations at three of the Natural Health Research Institute seminars.
 Later he founded the DHA/EPA Omega-3 Institute (read more) and is currently active in that organization.

 Ronald Ross Watson, Ph.D., of the University of Arizona became the Technical Director and Board Member in 2003 and has been active to the present.
 Dr. Watson reviews the articles for posting on the Natural Health Research Institute website and has edited a series of books (read more) with chapters written by leading experts on various aspects of natural health.
 He is also head of the Scientific Advisory Board of the Natural Health Research Institute.
 Which was begun in the fall of 2009.